shirby/neaweb/who-we-are.md

 -   Promote Christian fellowship among its members

--   Provide leadership, training, and support for shared ministries of the Local churches
+-   Provide leadership, training, and support for shared ministries of its local churches

 -   Express concern for the welfare of local churches, their ministers, and members